Su Luopei (Robert Spence) Phonetics with Listening Practice (British), SoSe 2023

 Please don’t hesitate to reach out if you have any kind of special needs.

-Second, you should all have received, as an email attachment, a one-page document containing all my contact details.
+Third, you should all have received, as an email attachment, a one-page document containing all my contact details.
 If you haven’t received those contact details, please check the spam folder of your uni mail account and/or contact me directly.

 The most important questions are the ones concerning previous experience with IPA symbols, whether you have already taken a lecture course in phonetics, and how easily you can work online.
 Just ignore any questions that you feel are too personal.
-All information will be treated in the strictest confidence and will be destroyed as soon as it no longer needed (viz., once your results have been received by the examinations office).
+All information will be treated in the strictest confidence and will be destroyed as soon as it is no longer needed (viz., once your results have been received by the examinations office).

 Here is the plan for the course, showing what we will be doing each week: